Essays on Teacher Preparation by Workshop Participants

 The Science, Math, and Technology Education (SMATE) Program at Western Washington University offers a high quality teacher-training program for pre- and in-service K-12 teachers.
 The Geology Department plays an integral role in this program, as do all the other science departments.
 Two faculty members from each of the science departments have split appointments with the Program, as well as representatives from math and engineering technology.
 In geology, these are Susan DeBari and Scott Linneman.
 The SMATE program is engaged in the reform of undergraduate courses in the respective disciplines as well as in education.
 Building on their research expertise, the faculty works as a multidisciplinary team while exploring how to provide the best training and support for future teachers.
 The program is housed in the Science, Math, and Technology Education Building, a state-of-the-art facility with wired classrooms, a Learning Resource Center (LRC) with computers and high quality curricular materials, a fabrication lab, and a storeroom stocked with teaching supplies.
 The LRC is open for review and checkout of materials by students as well as practicing teachers in the local community (often alumni of Western's teaching program).

 Susan DeBari and Scott Linneman are the geology education faculty that act as academic advisors and mentors for future teachers in Earth Science.
 The pre-service teachers consist of undergraduates, post-baccalaureate students, and Masters in Teaching candidates.
 In Washington State, a future science teacher gets a certification to teach in secondary school, and an endorsement to teach a particular science.
 To teach geology, one must have an Earth Science endorsement or an Earth Science/General Science endorsement.
-The state requirements for these two endorsements (along with the Western courses that satisfy the requirements) can be found by clicking on the appropriate link on the endorsement web site.
+The state requirements for these two endorsements (along with the Western courses that satisfy the requirements).

 Western Washington University also has a post-baccalaureate and a Masters in Teaching program for people with Bachelor's Degrees who want get teacher certification.
 We recruit candidates from Western's pool of geology graduates, graduates of the other Washington universities, and those who are making mid-life career changes.
 They are also advised and mentored by the geology education faculty.